barrantesisrael/mbt.microbiome.2021/README.md

 # Q: What are the most predominant genera in your personal Illumina runs?
 ```

+The output report from Kraken2 consists of the following fields:

+- Percentage of fragments covered by the clade rooted at this taxon
+- Number of fragments covered by the clade rooted at this taxon
+- Number of fragments assigned directly to this taxon
+- A rank code, indicating (U)nclassified, (R)oot, (D)omain, (K)ingdom, (P)hylum, (C)lass, (O)rder, (F)amily, (G)enus, or (S)pecies.
+- NCBI taxonomic ID number
+- Indented scientific name

+See the program [documentation](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown#sample-report-output-format) for details.

 ##### For Session 2:

 - Aside of the regular attendance list, prepare a table with the following data: Platz-number, Gender (F/M), smoking (yes/no), pets (yes/no).
 We will visualize if these common confounders have a relationship with the microbiome data.